BOOK STUDY:

 Availability form

-Please note that throughout the text, Amy chooses to use “identity first” (disabled person) language, in an attempt to reverse the negative association with the word “disabled”.
+*Please note that throughout the text, Amy chooses to use “identity first” (disabled person) language, to reverse the negative association with the word “disabled”.

 In general, we refer to people how they would like to be identified, whether it is in this way or person-first (person with a disability) language.